php-pds/skeleton_research/README.md

 ## Addendum

-After completing the primary research, collection of the entirety of Packagist (110212 packages after attrition) revealed that the above analysis and holds true across the ecosystem, not just for vendors of more than three packages.
+After completing the primary research, collection against all of Packagist (110212 packages after attrition) revealed that the above analysis holds true across the ecosystem, not just for vendors of more than three packages.

 Results: